 Furtive (fûr’tìv) is an adjective used to express caution or secrecy.
 Synonyms include stealthy and surreptitious.
 It comes from the Latim furtum (theft).

 Actually, as Winston well knew, it was only four years since Oceania had been at war with Eastasia and in alliance with Eurasia.
 But that was merely a piece of furtive knowledge which he happened to possess… (George Orwell, Nineteen Eighty-Four)

-3 Responses to “Word of the Day: Furtive”
+3 thoughts on “Word of the Day: Furtive”

 I look forward to dailywritingtips.Starts me up, thank you.